-In Kyiv, missiles fired at Ministry of Defence and the Ground Forces Command
+In Kyiv, a rocket aimed at Ministry of Defence or Ground Forces Command shot down

 Wednesday, 2 March 2022, 21:21

-Offices of Ukraine’s Defence Ministry and Ground Forces Command in Kyiv were hit by Russian missiles.
+Russian missile likely aimed at the offices of Ukraine’s Defence Ministry or Ground Forces Command in Kyiv shot down in Kyiv.

 Source: Ukrayinska Pravda’s sources.